top of page

 Jacop stood frozen with uncertainty.

-Jacop leaned over the starboard railing with his black curls tumbling through his fingers.
-He searched for a flash of gem-like scales and the glint of razor sharp teeth, but all he found was a stray mooring line knotted with strands of kelp.
+Jacop leaned over the starboard railing and searched for a flash of gem-like scales and the glint of razor sharp teeth, but all he found was a stray mooring line knotted with strands of kelp.
 He lowered his hands to the rail and watched the loose line bump and clunk against the boat’s hull before glancing back at his father.

 “Well?”
 Tomas asked.